npm-dom/domquery/README.md

 ## Usage

 Recommended to use [browserify](http://github.com/substack/node-browserify) for bundling for client-side.
+Sorry, it does not work in Node.

 ### Selecting